- Chapter 8 Creating a Simpler, Safer, Fairer Financial System

 Analysis of Part 1 and Chapter 8

-- Mark Carney can look to Mario Draghi for inspiration since, Draghi is not the Prime Minister of Italy.
+- Mark Carney can look to Mario Draghi for inspiration since, Draghi is now the Prime Minister of Italy (as of 2021).
 Central Bankers can cross into the political sphere.
 Currently Draghi is trying to get bank mergers to happen in order to clean themselves up.
 So like Carney, using the power of politics to effect change is sometimes valuable where as a central banker, you cannot effect change.
 Analogies, and history does not have predictive power, Italy is very different from Canada, however it is instructive that getting into a position of power may not be a high hurdle for Carney.
 Finance catteacts people with no socience training, because they are looking for absolutes.
 These folks lean deterministic.

 - A bit odd that the Senior Managers Regime (SMR) doesn’t really connect because the people who self-select to work in banking are frequently math.
 The problem is that the people with the experience made decisions in the financial crisis that seem to benefit themselves disproportionately company to the general public.
 It is similar to having doctors make decisions for hospitals, there is a conflict of interest in being in control and regulating oneself.